 Established July 2018, the Tai Tokerau Climate Change Group aims to promote actions to mitigate the effects of climate change.
-The Tai Tokerau Climate Action Plan incorporates the knowledges and specialties of a wide-range of different organisations, volunteer groups and from iwi and hapū.
-The Action Plan is a long-term vision for our District to achieve a holistic approach towards an environmentally sustainable approach for all of the Districts sectors.
-It is an incorporation of actions that are to be implemented by our communities which are set out into different categories.
-Below is a range of agreed set of actions taken by different groups across the District.
+The Tai Tokerau Climate Action Plan incorporates the knowledges and specialties of a wide-range of organisations, volunteer groups, and iwi and hapū.
+The Action Plan is a long-term vision for our District to achieve a holistic approach towards an environmentally sustainable approach for all of the District's sectors.
+It is an incorporation of actions that are to be implemented by our communities which set out different categories.
+Below is an agreed set of actions taken by different groups across the District.

-1. Healthy Homes Tai Tokerau is reducing energy consumption with insulation and solar power installations are growing fast.

-2. Pak'n'Save Whangarei recently replaced its refrigeration with much more climate friendly COo refrigerant gas.

-3. The Northland Totara Working Group is helping land owners manage totara as permanent cover sustainable forest.
+- 1. Healthy Homes Tai Tokerau is reducing energy consumption with insulation and solar power installations. - Pak'n'Save Whangārei recently replaced its refrigeration with much more climate friendly CO9 refrigerant gas. - 3.
+The Northland Totara Working Group is helping land owners manage totara as permanent cover sustainable forest.

-- 4. Whangārei's cycle and walkway network are helping us reduce our carbon footprints. - 5.
-Tai Tokerau's regenerative farmers manage their pastures to take carbon from the air and sequester it in the soil.
+- 4. Whangārei's cycle and walkway network is helping us reduce our carbon footprint. - 5.
+Te Tai Tokerau's regenerative farmers manage their pastures to take carbon from the air and sequester it in the soil.